 - Photon: particle containing a distinct quantum, or amount, of light energy; basic unit of light

 - Cuvette: a spectrophotometry-specific piece of glassware with straight, clear sides; holds samples during spectrophotometric analyses

 - Prism: transparent, triangular device that bends light, revealing its different wavelengths and their corresponding energies

 - Spectrophotometer: machine that quantifies the intensity of light transmitted and emitted by a substance, indirectly informing the identification and measurement of the substance

-Introduction to Spectrophotometry and Emission Spectra
+Introduction to Spectrophotometry and Emission Spectrum